Abhishek-Jaiswar/cheat-meal/README.md

    npm run dev
    ```

-6. Open a new terminal and run the frontend:
+6. Open a new terminal navigate to frontend and run it by:

    ```bash
    npm run dev